Members of the Governing Board have declared the following business interests for the academic year 2017/18 :

 |Timothy Mitchell||Cranmer Education Trust||Trustee||May 2015|

 The Academy’s co-sponsors, David and Anne Crossland and the Church of England, have previously made equal financial contributions to the Academy in terms of the Endowment Fund totalling £375k.
 Both co-sponsors made further equally shared financial commitments up to 2020.
 A total sum of £131,250 was received from the co-sponsors and Endowment Fund earnings in 2017/18.
-Of this sum, £75,000 related to specific purchases agreed by the Governing Board. £56,250 related to the agreed schedule of remaining annual payments of which £45,000 has been deferred to 2018/19.
+Of this sum, £75,000 related to specific purchases agreed by the Governing Board. £56,250 related to the agreed schedule of remaining annual payments of which £45,000 was deferred to 2018/19.

 The co-sponsors have representation on the Academy Governing Board at both Governing Board and Committee level and, as such, provide an important contribution to the success of the Academy.